dauwhe/why-books/EPUB-manifesto.md

 We work in publishing because we love books.
 We work with ebooks because we're idealists, as well as gluttons for punishment.
 We are full of frustration with the present and hope for the future.
 We want things to be better; we want change; we need change.

 But does anyone else want change?
-Our brilliant and gracious host Laura Brady wrote an article here on the [slow adoption of EPUB 3](http://epubsecrets.com/on-the-slow-adoption-of-epub-3.php) just last month; the very same EPUB 3 which became an official recommendation in October of 2011.
+Laura Brady wrote an article here on the [slow adoption of EPUB 3](http://epubsecrets.com/on-the-slow-adoption-of-epub-3.php) just last month; the very same EPUB 3 which became an official recommendation in October of 2011.
 After more than six years of EPUB 3, EPUB 2 is alive and well.
 Even my employer, one of the largest publishers in the world, makes EPUB 3s which are as close to EPUB 2 as possible.
 The `ncx` refuses to die.

 There are two problems.
 First, EPUB 2 is often "good enough".
 Most books are better without video.
 It's hard to use some HTML5 features due to poor implementations in older reading systems.
 Many of the benefits of better accessibility are more theoretical than actual right now—how many reading systems do useful things with `epub:type`?